AngellusMortis/boundlexx/boundlexx/templates/boundlexx/notifications/exoworld.md

-{% load humanize %}A new exoworld world as appeared!
+{% load humanize tz %}A new exoworld world as appeared!

 Name: **{{ world.display_name }}**